Engineering

 • Clean up old models to save disk: ollama rm gemma3:4b frees gigabytes.

-• Image tasks go through ollama run directly, not sgpt.
-ShellGPT doesn't pass image files, so use ollama run gemma4 "prompt" /path/to/image.png.
+• Image tasks go through ollama run directly.
+ShellGPT can't pass image files.

 Key Takeaways